matplotlib/matplotlib/doc/api/backend_qt_api.rst

 <https://doc.qt.io/qtforpython-5/contents.html>`_ for Qt5 and `PyQt6
 <https://www.riverbankcomputing.com/static/Docs/PyQt6/>`_ and `PySide6
 <https://doc.qt.io/qtforpython/contents.html>`_ for Qt6 [#]_.
 While both PyQt
-and Qt for Python (aka Pyside) closely mirror the underlying c++ API they are wrapping, they are not drop-in replacements for each other [#]_.
+and Qt for Python (aka PySide) closely mirror the underlying C++ API they are wrapping, they are not drop-in replacements for each other [#]_.
 To account for this, Matplotlib has an internal API compatibility layer in `matplotlib.backends.qt_compat` which covers our needs.
 Despite being a public